 The purpose of this site is to allow people a semi-comprehensive venue for posting about plants, animals, fungi, materials, etc. in a drama-free, low-stress, non-competitive fashion, with a primary focus on food, cooking, gardening, and farming (although we are not at all limited to those topics; in fact, not every forum is about something edible, nor something farmed; some may just be about wildlife, other kinds of life, or other things).
 Although questions are welcome, Q/A is not the focus.
 Socialization, documentation, and blog-style posts are the focus.
 Blog-style posts are those that are complete whether or not they get replies.
-Documentation might include such as recipes, experiments, plant breed information, wildlife obervations, other observations, etc. Socialization might include sharing your growlists with others, trading seeds (it should still contribute to the site), and sharing your favorite tomatoes, etc. All posts (other than trades and such) should be potentially useful and/or enriching to a third party (but they need not be particularly useful to a majority).
+Documentation might include such as recipes, experiments, plant breed information, wildlife obervations, other observations, etc. Socialization might include sharing your growlists with others, trading seeds (it should still contribute to the site), etc. All posts (other than trades and such) should be potentially useful and/or enriching to a third party (but they need not be particularly useful to a majority).

 As a member of this site, you should focus most on producing quality, relevant content for readers (present and future, including the long-term future).
 The readers you should have in mind do not only include site members.